jclim02/ENGI301/project_01/README.md

   - sudo pip3 install adafruit-circuitpython-bh1750
   - sudo pip3 install adafruit-circuitpython-cap1188

+The light sensor driver can return lux readings, which determine the duration that the note will play for (or, the tempo).
+This tempo is calculated from a piecewise system of linear equations in the plant music driver.

+The moisture sensor driver can return raw readings, which determine what note array the note will come from.
+If the moisture reading is within a target range, the returned array will be roughly two octaves of natural notes.
+If the reading is outside the target range, the returned array will contain accidentals as well, to indicate an unhappy condition :(

+The touch sensor driver can return raw readings, which help determine what note will be played.
+The both range of possible touch values and the moisture-determined note array are divided into four sections, and the touch reading determines from which section the note is randomly chosen.

 ## Operation
 The program will automatically boot on power-up.
 To start program, press the button.
 To stop, press and hold the button.
 To restart the program after it has been stopped, you will need to reboot the entire device.

+Place the moisture sensor in the soil, and place a capacitive touch connection (wire) on the plant (or other living thing).